A 12 Step Guide to Home Furnishings eCommerce

 1. Technical Foundation

 Selecting which technology platform you’ll choose to power your home furnishings website is a significant business decision.
-Top features to consider when evaluating a furniture eCommerce platform:
+Top features to consider when evaluating software for furniture websites:

 Integration to Retail: Integration to your retail management system is a competitive advantage.
 Managing inventory and customers across a multi-channel market can be streamlined through a unified commerce solution.
-Integration enables data on inventory, customers, deliveries, and orders to be shared between channels in real-time.
-An integrated tool that can be a game changer is the digital Shopping Cart for home furnishings retail.
-Shopping Carts that are shareable between a website, in-store and mobile POS and Kiosks improve the customer experience significantly.
+The integration enables data on inventory, customers, deliveries, and orders to be shared between channels in real-time.
+An integrated tool that can be a game-changer is the digital Shopping Cart for home furnishings retail.
+Shopping Carts that are shareable between a website, in-store and mobile POS, and Kiosks improve the customer experience significantly.

-eCommerce Hosting: Many furniture website builders provide the option to host your website in a cloud environment.
+Hosting for Cloud eCommerce Solutions: Many furniture website builders provide the option to host your website in a cloud environment.
 This is a great option for retailers looking for their technical partner to manage uptime, upgrades, and server maintenance.

 Design Templates vs. Custom Code: Depending on the furniture website platform you choose, you may be able to begin creating a website to sell furniture through pre-defined templates that let you adjust colors, photography, and text through an easy-to-use Content Management System.
 For websites looking to grow their eCommerce presence, a custom design may be a strategic competitive differentiator.
 Some templates also have customizable features for a hybrid mix.

 It only takes a few seconds on your website for consumers to decide to shop or bounce.
 Designing the layout of your furniture website is critical for establishing trust and attracting customers.
-Pay attention to colors, layout and the overall theme as your design ultimately tells your story.
-A clean, simple furniture eCommerce design will help you create a seamless shopping experience.
-Click To Tweet
+Pay attention to colors, layout, and the overall theme as your design ultimately tells your story.
+A clean, simple design furniture eCommerce site will help you create a seamless shopping experience.”

 Today, 52.2% of traffic is generated through mobile devices (Statista).
-It is important that your website is responsive so it can be accessed and shopped on any device.
-When making a website, designing “mobile first” ensures your responsive design is optimized for multiple devices.
+It is important that you have a responsive design furniture e-commerce website so it can be accessed and shopped on any device.
+When making a website, designing “mobile-first” ensures your responsive design is optimized for multiple devices.

 Consumers are going to remember 80% of what they see and only a staggering 20% of what they read. (eCommerce platforms)

-The percentage of consumers that said the quality of website photos is the most important feature.
+75% of consumers said the quality of website photos is the most important feature.

-The percentage of consumers that want to see the alternative angles of your product.
+66% of consumers want to see the alternative angles of your product.

-The percentage of consumers that want to zoom in on the product photo.
+61% of consumers want to zoom in on the product photo.

 Navigation is the backbone of your furniture eCommerce store.
 A retailer’s website should have intuitive navigation and clean sitemaps that allows visitors to easily find what they’re looking for.
 Click To TweetPlan a UX-focused navigation bar organized by specific categories such as Living Room, Kitchen, Bedroom, etc. Use a drop-down menu to show subcategories of products that fall under each main category, such as Sofas, Coffee Tables, Ottomans, etc. Navigation isn’t an area to re-invent the wheel.
 Think logically as your consumers will.